-Nomination Committee prior to the 2015 Annual General Meeting
+Nomination Committee prior to the 2016 AGM

-Prior to the Annual General Meeting held on 12 September 2015, a Nomination Committee was elected comprising Kennet Bengtsson (Chairman of the Board of Clas Ohlson), Jonas Bergh, Chairman of the Nomination Committee (representing the owner-family Haid), Göran Sundström (representing the owner-family Tidstrand), Ricard Wennerklint (representing If Skadeförsäkring AB) and Erik Durhan (representing Nordea Investment Funds).
-The composition of the Nomination
+Prior to the AGM held on 10 September 2016, a Nomination Committee was elected comprising Jonas Bergh, Chairman of the Nomination Committee representing the owner-family Haid, Göran Sundström representing the owner-family Tidstrand, Ricard Wennerklint representing If Skadeförsäkring AB, Erik Durhan representing Nordea Investment Funds and Kenneth Bengtsson Chairman of the Board of Clas Ohlson.

-Committee is based on the owner relationship at 30 September 2014.
+The composition of the Nomination Committee is based on the owner relationship at 30 September 2015.
 The Nomination Committee represents slightly more than 70 per cent of the total number of company shares (votes).
 The above Nomination Committee will serve until a new Nomination Committee has been elected.

 The basis of the Nomination Committee's work is that the Board is to have the expertise, experience and background required by the assignment.
+The degree of diversity in the Board was also taken into account and efforts are made to achieve an even gender balance.

 Particular emphasis was placed on the company's strategies and targets, as well as on the demands that the company's future focus will place on the Board.
 The Nomination Committee also discussed the Board's long-term composition on the basis of future competency requirements, diversity and succession.

-The Group worked on the nominating procedure for Clas Ohlson's Annual General Meeting and held seven meetings that were recorded, where the Board's composition was evaluated, considered and discussed.
+The committee worked on the nominating procedure for Clas Ohlson's AGM and held two meetings that were recorded, where the Board's composition was evaluated, considered and discussed.